Yorvit Torrealba: Toronto Blue Jays

-Torrealba signed a minor league contract with the Toronto Blue Jays on August 14, 2012, and reported to the New Hampshire Fisher Cats.
+On August 14, 2012, Torrealba signed a minor league contract with the Toronto Blue Jays, and reported to the New Hampshire Fisher Cats.
 Torrealba was added to the 40 man roster and called up to the Blue Jays on August 21.
 On August 22, Torrealba played first base for the first time in his career.

 Milwaukee Brewers

 On September 21, 2012, Torrealba was traded to the Milwaukee Brewers for cash considerations or a player to be named later.
-He ended up appearing in six games for the Brewers, going 0-for-5 at the plate with one walk.
+He ended up appearing in five games for the Brewers, going 0-for-5 at the plate with one walk.

-Second stint with the Colorado Rockies
+Colorado Rockies (second stint)

-He signed a minor league contract with the Colorado Rockies on January 24, 2013.
+On January 24, 2013, Torrealba signed a minor league contract with the Colorado Rockies.
+He had his contract selected to the major league roster on March 29.
 In 61 games, Torrealba batted .240 and had 8 doubles and 16 RBIs for the Rockies.

 Los Angeles Angels of Anaheim

-Torrealba signed a minor league contract with the Los Angeles Angels of Anaheim on January 31, 2014.
-He got released and became a free agent on March 23.
+On January 31, 2014, Torrealba signed a minor league contract with the Los Angeles Angels of Anaheim.
+He was released on March 23.

 Chicago Cubs

-Torrealba signed a minor league contract with the Chicago Cubs on June 12, 2014.
-He was released a month later.
+On June 12, 2014, Torrealba signed a minor league contract with the Chicago Cubs.
+He was released on July 17.